Naga, Camarines Sur: Health care

 Universidad de Santa Isabel - Mother Seton Hospital (USI – MSH), is the largest private hospital in the region by number of admissions, medical equipment facilities, number of beds available, physical structure, and number of board-certified medical consultants.
 It is the only private hospital in Bicol offering specialty training programs, accredited by the Philippine Medical Association's component society, in major fields of medicine, such as internal medicine, pediatrics, and general surgery.

-Located in Balatas Development Center, Balatas, Naga City, the Naga City General Hospital (NCGH) [Phase I], was inaugurated last December 12, 2023, to provide top-notch additional medical care and services to Naga City constituents.
+Located in Balatas Development Center, Balatas, Naga City, the Naga City General Hospital (NCGH), was inaugurated last December 12, 2023, to provide top-notch additional medical care and services to Naga City constituents.